 When there’s so much going on in our lives it’s easy to forget how grateful we are for what we have.
-We’re busy building our careers, nurturing relationships, bringing up children and pursuing our hobbies.
+We’re busy building our careers, nurturing relationships, bringing up children, and pursuing our hobbies.

 That’s what makes Thanksgiving such a great occasion.
 We all reflect on how thankful we are for everything we have.
-Even if just for one day (Thursday 26th November this year).
+Even if just for one day (Thursday, November 24 this year).

-1. Spread The Message
+1. Spread the Message

 With so much to be thankful for, why keep it to ourselves?
 Capture the sentiment of the things you’re most thankful for and share it with colleagues.

-There are any number of ways to do this but consider a gratitude wall where staff can write what they’re most thankful for on post-it notes and display them on the wall.
+There are any number of ways to do this but consider a gratitude wall where employees can write what they’re most thankful for on post-it notes and display them on the wall.
 When complete, you have a wonderful wall of words to lift everyone’s spirits.

 2. Test Your Knowledge

-3. A Feast For The Senses
+3. A Feast for the Senses

-Food is the obvious choice since it’s such a major part of any Thanksgiving celebration (more food is eaten in America on this day than any other in the year).
+Food is the obvious choice since it’s such a major part of any Thanksgiving celebration (more food is eaten in America on this day than any other in the year!).
 Make sure to assign a different type of food for each team to prepare, just to ensure you don’t end up with 50 pumpkin pies!

 This year, not all of us will have the pleasure of celebrating Thanksgiving together in the same office.
-Try taking the festivities to the online world with a virtual Thanksgiving dinner via Zoom and have each team member prepare their favorite thanksgiving dish and share it with the team.
+Try taking the festivities to the online world with a virtual Thanksgiving dinner via Zoom and have each team member prepare their favorite Thanksgiving dish and share it with the team.

-Hopefully we’re all surrounded by fantastic, helpful and inspiring co-workers every day.
+Hopefully, we’re all surrounded by fantastic, helpful, and inspiring co-workers every day.
 Well, at least some of them, right?
 Chances are, we don’t thank these amazing people as often as we ought to.

 Thanking co-workers in a more formal manner makes sure that your office heroes are recognized for their achievements and receive the credit they’re due.

-5. Give Something Back
+7. Give Something Back

 As well as being thankful for everything we have, it’s worth also thinking of those who aren't as fortunate.
 An offsite charity day is a great way to help people in need and to selflessly give something back.

 For example, on one charity day, our whole team worked with a local special children’s school on their Olympics sports day.
-The happiness and joy of the children made us all thankful for the opportunity to truly help enrich the lives of others.
+The happiness and joy of the children made us all truly thankful for the opportunity to help enrich the lives of others.

-6. Show Some Kindness
+8. Show Some Kindness

-On top of being a good thanksgiving team building activity, Kindness to-do lists are a great way to encourage staff to perform acts of kindness towards each other.
+As well as being a good Thanksgiving team-building activity, kindness to-do lists are a great way to encourage employees to perform acts of kindness towards each other.
 Try launching it with a Survey inviting team members to give suggestions, then use these to create a list of tasks for employees to complete.

-It could be as simple as asking someone about their day, offering some Netflix suggestions or just telling someone about a way they’ve made you smile.
-Set a timeframe for staff to complete the tasks and inspire them to check every item off their list by offering a kindness-infused reward for the first person to finish all their acts.
+It could be as simple as asking someone about their day, offering some Netflix suggestions, or just telling someone about a way they’ve made you smile.
+Set a timeframe for employees to complete the tasks and inspire them to check every item off their list by offering a kindness-infused reward for the first person to finish all their acts.

-Thanksgiving is a fantastic opportunity to be thankful for everything we all have – both at home and at work.
+Thanksgiving is a fantastic opportunity to be thankful for everything we have – both at home and at work.
 But why stop there?
 Perhaps the best legacy of Thanksgiving could be making it more than just one day and living the lessons every day.